Tootman/WebAppv3/README.md

 - Create Markers Node under Map if doesn't exist
 - Firebase RelatedData on_added node callback not working as expected.
 Tried to follow pattern for AddMarker callback, which does work as expected.
 Issue is that all existing nodes trigger callback.
 - antialias on marker icon (or what ever the issue is)
+- load markers from cached map data when offline

 ### dev notes